Mark-code789/Smart-Recharge/README.md

 - Difficult to read user SIMs and making the call directly without requiring user permission.
 - Due to difficulty of reading user SIM information, the app primarily supports Kenyan mobile carrier USSD codes.
 ## Contributing
 Thank you for supporting this project.
 Contributions and suggestions are welcomed to make this it effective and efficient.
+I will highly appreciate contributions for:
+- Getting cross-browser SIM information.
+- Making a call directly to the Mobile Carrie without using javascript `tel`.